Micro Focus File Formats

 Glossary of Terms

-This document describes the various data file formats used by Micro Focus.
+This document describes the various data file formats (or structures) used by Micro Focus.
 The intent is to provide an overview of the different file structures.
-For a detailed descriptions of the various file structures or file systems refer to the Micro Focus documentation.
+For a detailed description of the various file structures or file systems refer to the Micro Focus documentation.

-This document is intended to provide information to individuals that are migrating an application, migrating data files or sharing data files between an IBM Mainframe and a Windows or UNIX system using Micro Focus technologies,
+This document is intended to provide information to individuals that are migrating an application, migrating data files or sharing data files between an IBM Mainframe and a Linux, UNIX or Windows system using Micro Focus technologies.
+This includes COBOL, Assembler, JCL and other utility programs such as IDCAMS and SORT.
+Therefore, we have included information about the COBOL compiler directives and run time configuration specifications used for programs that process the data files.

 A special "Thank you" to Larry Simmons of Micro Focus for providing much of the information that is presented in this series of white papers and sample programs.